What is Emotional Wellness?

 Exercise and healthy eating also play a big part in stress management.
 Starting your morning with a walk is a great way to organize and process your day and give you a quick break from your responsibilities.
 Trying a new exercise class or following along with a new video on YouTube are also great ways to start exercising to relieve some stress.
 Fueling your body with healthy foods helps too.
 Sometimes when we are stressed, we forget to eat or reach for junk food to cope.
 Your body will thank you for making healthy choices instead.
 Find out more about the impact of nutrition and exercise on mental health.

 Try this stress screening tool from Mental Health America and check out these stress management tips from Verywell Mind and Positive Psychology.
-Don’t forget to check out The Hub’s Wellness page for additional resources.
+Don’t forget to check out The Hub’s Mental Health Month page for additional resources.

 2. Be Able to Identify Your Emotions